-Social isolation and loneliness in seniors is an issue that continues to be on the rise in today’s world.
-Despite the fact that technology like smartphones and social media help us stay more connected to others, studies show that 20 percent of seniors feel somewhat isolated or lonely.
+For older adults who live alone in their homes, social isolation and loneliness in seniors is an issue that continues to be on the rise in today’s world.
+Despite the fact that technology like smartphones and social media help us stay more connected to others, studies show that 20 percent of seniors living alone in their homes feel somewhat isolated or lonely.
 It’s important to note that being socially isolated and feeling lonely are not the same issue; social isolation arises when a person does not have others to connect with, while loneliness is the experience of feeling distressed over not having enough contact with people.

 According to the Administration on Aging, 35 percent of women over age 65 are widows, and by the time people reach age 85, 40 percent of them live alone.
 Although living alone doesn’t always mean these seniors are isolated or lonely, if they aren’t interacting with others on a regular basis, they may still experience of variety of negative effects on their overall health.